MicrosoftDocs/Hololens/hololens/hololens2-compliance.md

 1. [Limiting password use](https://docs.microsoft.com/hololens/security-limiting-password-use)

 ## Physical Security
-HoloLens 2 has internal memory (2-GB RAM and 64 GB Flash Memory) that is protected by [BitLocker encryption](https://docs.microsoft.com/hololens/security-encryption-data-protection).
+HoloLens 2 has flash memory that is protected by [BitLocker encryption](https://docs.microsoft.com/hololens/security-encryption-data-protection).
 Your device, and its local data, can be flashed offline using [Advanced Recovery Companion](https://www.microsoft.com/p/advanced-recovery-companion/9p74z35sfrs8#activetab=pivot:overviewtab) or remotely wiped via MDM if it has been deployed as a managed device.

 ## Data Protection
 Windows updates are run automatically (by default) and [Azure integration](https://docs.microsoft.com/azure/security/fundamentals/encryption-overview) protects data traveling between itself and the cloud.

 When deploying HoloLens 2 to external clients, [Dynamics 365 Remote Assist](https://docs.microsoft.com/hololens/hololens2-deployment-guide) ensures your sensitive company data and resources are both separate and safe.

-During the OOBE, the sharing of diagnostic data with Microsoft can be manually configured by the user.
-There are two choices: Full diagnostic data and Basic diagnostic data.
-If your original diagnostic setting needs to be changed at a later time for troubleshooting purposes, it can be changed in **Settings | Privacy | Diagnostics & Feedback**.
+The sharing of diagnostic data with Microsoft can be manually configured by MDM or by the user during OOBE.
+There are two choices: Optional diagnostic data and Required diagnostic data.
+If your original diagnostic setting needs to be changed at a later time for troubleshooting purposes, it can be changed by the user in **Settings | Privacy | Diagnostics & Feedback** or the IT Admin (MDM) if is a managed device.
+See more about [Diagnostics, feedback, and privacy in Windows 10](https://support.microsoft.com/windows/diagnostics-feedback-and-privacy-in-windows-10-28808a2b-a31b-dd73-dcd3-4559a5199319).

 > [!Important]
 > Device diagnostic logs contain personally identifiable information (PII), such as about what processes or applications the user starts during typical operations.
 When multiple users share a HoloLens device (for example, users sign in to the same device by using different Microsoft Azure Active Directory (Azure AD) accounts) the diagnostic logs may contain PII information that applies to multiple users.